 Good communication between parents and children starts with staying cool, as hard as that may be.
 “As parents or caregivers, we may not always recognize the effects that our emotions and actions have on kids,” says pediatrician Kimberly Churbock, MD.
 “Kids are like sponges — they pick up on our body language and verbal cues, so when we’re upset or anxious, they may pick up on that and get confused or scared or not know how to respond.”

 That’s why techniques like yelling, bribing and threatening punishment likely aren’t the best ways to get kids to do what you ask of them.
-Instead, Dr. Churbock offers this advice for addressing the core causes of why kids don’t obey, and getting to get them to start.
+Instead, Dr. Churbock offers this advice for addressing the core causes of why kids don’t obey and getting to get them on the right track.

-Set a good example.
 Kids pick up on your tone and body language, and not just when you’re communicating with them.
 “We should be mindful of our words and also our body language, whether we’re directly interacting with kids or with other adults and caretakers,” Dr. Churbock advises.
 This can be especially tough in co-parenting or blended family situations, but remember that kids can perceive when tensions may be high.
 By being patient, taking a deep a breath and being mindful of your words, you increase your ability to defuse the situation instead of making it worse

-Most importantly, Dr. Churbock reiterates, is that it’s always OK to step away from a situation if you feel your own emotions starting to bubble over.
+Most importantly, Dr. Churbock reiterates that it’s always OK to step away from a situation if you feel your own emotions starting to bubble over.
 Just remember that every situation is different and each time this happens, it’s another opportunity to instill learned behaviors that are positive and productive.